ande-box/C4DashboardToolexe/README.md

 ## 💡 Thanks to ->>

 Inspired by the brilliant work of #lawtancool and his predecessors.
 Uses some code from https://github.com/lawtancool/pyControl4.
-Made by Qwen AI under human supervision.
+Made by Qwen AI under a human supervision.

 ---